-I’m available for a “starter” chat, or ongoing strategy chats, perhaps learning a new technique such as Silent List Building.
-But I steer people towards the company resources for factual information, because that is where I believe they will get the best support in a network marketing company.
+I’m always available for a “starter” chat, or ongoing strategy chats.
+But I steer people towards the company resources for factual information, because that is where I believe they will get the most accurate support.

 The best thing someone can do for a new team member is help them learn a strategy to find their own team members as quickly as possible – before doubts set in.
 And because they won’t know “all the answers yet” here’s when support from the Facebook Resources group is most helpful.